whosonfirst/whosonfirst-www/www/blog/2023/06/01/state-of-the-gazetteer/index.md

 ![Who's On First name localization chart](images/wof-name-localization-chart.png "Who's On First name localization chart")

 _NOTE: The default language for `wof:name` is English, so almost all records include an implicit default English name and many also include an explicit localized English name.
-The Cebuano localizations are largely from a Wikipedia bot and are suspect so not included in the stats above.
+The Cebuano `ceb` localizations are largely from a Wikipedia bot and are suspect so not included in the stats above.
 The Norwegian language uses multiple codes, including: `nno`, `nob`, and `nor`._

 ## Internationalization

 For internationalization ([i18n](https://en.wikipedia.org/wiki/Internationalization_and_localization)), we track 104 “disputed” territories (polygons between countries for contested areas) around the world, and Who’s On First hold hands with Natural Earth allowing you to make use of their extensive catalog of pairwise points-of-view.

-Disputed placetype records include an optional [`mz:hieararchy_label`](https://github.com/whosonfirst/whosonfirst-properties/tree/main/properties/mz#hierarchy_label)” property (and related properties for each ancestor level in the placetype hierarchy) to indicate if place records that reverse geocode within the disputed area should include full, any, or partial text strings for that record's ancestors.
+Disputed placetype records include an optional [`mz:hieararchy_label`](https://github.com/whosonfirst/whosonfirst-properties/tree/main/properties/mz#hierarchy_label) property (and related properties for each ancestor level in the placetype hierarchy) to indicate if place records that reverse geocode within the disputed area should include full, any, or partial text strings for that record's ancestors.
 For example, [Western Sahara](https://spelunker.whosonfirst.org/id/1159339507/) which, assuming a reverse geocoder like Pelias has implemented the flag, won’t include text for country or region ancestors but will allow showing locality names.
 We recommend using the Natural Earth point-of-views to localize the hierarchy label properties (e.g. to allow viewers within Morocco to also see country and region ancestor details).

 ![Who's On First disputed coverage map](images/wof-disputed.png "Who's On First disputed coverage map")